coursera/coursera_autograder/README.rst

    and part id is the programming assignment part id.
  - ``coursera_autograder grade local --help`` displays the full list of flags and options available.
- - ``coursera_autograder grade local python_grader ~/Desktop/programming-assignments-demo/custom-graders/v2/DemoPythonGrader/autograder/solutions '{"partId": "5ShhY", "fileName": "flipSign.py"}' --dst-dir ~/Desktop``
+ - ``coursera_autograder grade local python_grader ./submission '{"partId": "5ShhY"}' --dst-dir ~/Desktop``
+ - Please make sure there is only the correct solution file in the submission directory (./submission).

 upload
 ^^^^^^